10 things to do in Montréal: must‑see attractions for first‑time visitors

 Welcome to Montréal!

 To enjoy the best the city has to offer during your stay, please don't think of yourself as a tourist, but as one of us.
 Whether you're here for a few days, a few weeks or a few years, we're counting on you to enjoy Montréal in a spirit of respect, responsibility and celebration!
-Here's an article on our “Promise for a sustainable stay” detailing how you can enjoy your stay.

-Climb Mount Royal (the lookout)
+1. Climb Mount Royal (the lookout)

-Designed by Frederick Law Olmsted (the same landscape architect who crafted New York’s Central Park), the “mountain” park at the heart of the city is the city’s most iconic landmark — and the most popular place to snap a Montréal selfie.
-Reach the viewpoint at the top of Mount Royal Park by walking up the stairs or with a guided tour.
-In the chalet at the summit, visitors will find washrooms and a small canteen for refreshments.
+Mount Royal Park is Montréals most famous green space.
+Designed by Frederick Law Olmsted (the landscape architect behind New Yorks Central Park), this "mountain" offers the city's most iconic skyline view.
+Reach the summit lookout by walking the forest trails or taking a guided tour.
+In the chalet at the summit, visitors will find washrooms and a small canteen for sandwiches, snacks, espresso-based drinks, and other refreshments.
 Give yourself at least two hours.

 Christ Church Cathedral - Sainte Catherine Street

-Spree on Sainte-Catherine Street
+Sainte-Catherine Street

-St-Viateur Bagel & Café
+St-Viateur Bagel

-Eat emblematic Montréal cuisine
+3. Eat emblematic Montréal cuisine

-Head back in time (in Old Montréal)
+4. Step back in time in Old Montréal

 Saint Joseph's Oratory of Mount Royal

-Ascend to Saint Joseph’s Oratory
+5. Ascend to Saint Josephs Oratory

 Underground city